Royal College of Emergency Medicine Menu Menu

 Fellowships

-Following completion of an RCEM Pre-Doctoral Fellowship, Fellows are expected to have successfully completed a robust research and training programme and be able to show evidence of:
+Following completion of a RCEM-DRF, the Fellows are expected to have successfully completed a robust research and training programme and be able to show evidence of:

 • Completion of the research proposed in the application